JakeDelaney/PP1-Happy-Paws/README.md

  ### Code
- Love Running project for initial structure and guidance
+ Love Running project for initial structure and guidance.

   * For help with the CSS card element of site: https://www.youtube.com/watch?v=qXRYMdvq_Dc
-  * For help with Navbar: responsiveness https://www.youtube.com/watch?v=nMuwgcG-8xU
+  * For help with Navbar responsiveness: https://www.youtube.com/watch?v=nMuwgcG-8xU
   * For help with CSS Flexbox:
   https://www.youtube.com/watch?v=phWxA89Dy94

 ### Applications
-  * Balsamiq Wireframes for help with initial site mockups
+  * Balsamiq Wireframes for help with initial site mockups.
-  * Gitpod for the development environment
+  * Gitpod for the development environment.
-  * Git for version control
+  * Git for version control.
-  * Github for file and website hosting
+  * Github for file and website hosting.
-  * FontAwesome for social media and element icons
+  * FontAwesome for social media and element icons.
-  * Adobe Express for resizing videos/images
+  * Adobe Express for resizing videos/images.
-  * TinyPNG for image compression
+  * TinyPNG for image compression.
-  * CloudConvert for png/jpeg to WEBP, and MP4 to WEBM conversions
+  * CloudConvert for png/jpeg to WEBP, and MP4 to WEBM conversions.
-  * FontJoy for font pairings
+  * FontJoy for font pairings.
-  * Coolors for palette colour generation
+  * Coolors for palette colour generation.

 ### Media
-  * Pexels for stock imagery and videos
+  * Pexels for stock imagery and videos.

 ### Acknowledgements
-  * My tutor Derek McCaudley for guidance during the project
+  * My tutor Derek McCaudley for guidance during the project.